muratk5n/thirdwave/en/README.md

 RAND denied it but you never know..

-p"Swedish newspaper published leaked U.S. secret plan to destroy German economy..
+"Swedish newspaper published leaked U.S. secret plan to destroy German economy..
 As the first newspaper in Europe, Swedish Nya Dagbladet published what appears to be the U.S. classified plans to crush the European economy with a war in Ukraine and an induced energy crisis.